|

 October 8, 1890 |

-The Brooklyn Daily Eagle newspaper carried a notice of Joseph Henderson's death on Wednesday, stating that the "funeral services from his late residence, 633 Willoughby Av, Thursday evening, at 8:00 o'clock.
-New York and Sandy Hook Pilots are respectively invited to attend.
+invited to attend.
 Charleston and New Orleans papers please copy."
 Source: The Brooklyn Daily Eagle, Wednesday, October 8, 1890, Vol 50, No 279, pg.
-5. | |
+5. |

-| October 9, 1890 | The Evening World newspaper said:
+October 9, 1890 | The Evening World newspaper said:

-PILOT HENDERSON DEAD He Was One of the Oldest and Best "The fag on the New York and Sandy Hook pilots’ building, at 20 State Street, hung at half-mast this morning in respect to the memory of Capt.
+He Was One of the Oldest and Best "The flag on the New York and Sandy Hook pilots’ building, at 20 State Street, hung at half-mast this morning in respect to the memory of Capt.
 Joseph Henderson, one of the oldest pilots in the service, who died at his home, 633 Willoughby avenue, Brooklyn, yesterday morning of peritonitis. |

 |